 What a whirlwind it has been.
 Being in Rome has allowed for a lot of travel because it is so central in Europe.
 I recommend spending the majority of your time in Rome, but this study abroad opportunity also permits students to easily travel on the weekends and during spring break.
-My past spring breaks consisted of coming home for the week and visiting with friends; never have I travelled anywhere exciting until when I was in Europe.
+My past spring breaks consisted of coming home for the week and visiting with friends; never have I travelled anywhere exciting until this year.
 I spent my break in different cities in Spain and many colleagues hopped around multiple countries.

-The ability to travel around Europe is a huge perk of study abroad in Rome–when else will you be able to travel to so many other countries and cities during your youth or even life?
-Personally, traveling for me is the opportunity to better understand a country’s culture and history.
-It is a way to put my perspective outside of what I have always known, to see how others live their lives and what values are prioritized by people of different nations.
+The ability to travel around Europe is a huge perk of study abroad in Rome–when else will you be able to travel to so many other countries and cities during your youth?
+Traveling for me is the opportunity to better understand a country’s culture and history.
+It is a way to challenge my previous perspective and gain insight on how others live their lives and what values are prioritized by people of different nations.
 Traveling is about opening my mind to what I originally viewed as the unknown, to become familiar with ways of life I had only made assumptions about.

-I am learning from my travel experiences now, and I know I will constantly be learning from my different travel experiences throughout my life; no trip is the same.
+What I am learning on my past and current travel experiences is no trip is the same.
 Here are some quick considerations for those planning to travel while studying abroad:

 - Plan ahead for your trips and travel/sleeping arrangements to save money, also be aware of any class excursions and holiday times.
 Attending class excursions are mandatory to pass the class.